KhanRayyan3622/LLM_TLV/desktop_agent_verilog_conversion/instructions/desktop_agent_instructions.md

 These instructions are the starting point for desktop coding agents, like Claude Code and GitHub Copilot, to convert Verilog to TL-Verilog.
 (We'll just say "Verilog", to mean Verilog or SystemVerilog.)
 Read this entire file and the preparation task instructions before proceeding.

-The user should instruct you as to which Verilog file/module to convert and what directory you should create (using a `prep.sh` script) or use for the conversion.
+The user should instruct you (the coding agent) as to which Verilog file/module to convert and what directory you should create (using a `prep.sh` script) or use for the conversion.
 Work only in that directory.
 You may also be asked to continue an ongoing conversion effort.

 ## Your Persona